Alcathoe bat: Conservation status

 Because Myotis alcathoe remains poorly known, it is assessed as "Data Deficient" on the IUCN Red List.
 However, it may be endangered because of its narrow ecological preferences.
 Reservoir construction may threaten the species' habitat in some places; two Greek sites where it has been recorded have already been destroyed.
 Forest loss is another possible threat, and the species may be restricted to undisturbed habitats.
-Because of its patchy distribution and likely small population, it probably does not easily colonize new habitats.
+Because of its patchy distribution and likely small population, it probably does not easily colonise new habitats.
 The species is protected by national and international measures, but the IUCN Red List recommends further research on various aspects of the species as well as efforts to increase public awareness of the animal.
 In addition, old forests need to be conserved and the species' cave roosts need to be protected.

 In Catalonia, the species is listed as "Endangered" in view of its apparent rarity there.
 The Red List of Germany's Endangered Vertebrates lists M. alcathoe as "Critically Endangered" as of 2009.
 In the Genevan region, the species is also listed as "Critically Endangered" as of 2015.
 In Hungary, where the species is probably not uncommon in suitable habitat, it has been protected since 2005.
 However, the species is declining there and is threatened by habitat loss and disturbance of caves.